-The application of amendments to HKFRSs in the current year has had no material effect on the Group's financial performance and positions for the current and prior years and/or the disclosures set out in these consolidated financial statements.
+The application of amendment to HKFRSs in the current year has had no material impact on the Group's financial positions and performance for the current and prior years.
+And/or the disclosures set out in these financial statements.

 2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (Continued)